Why I Left the Seventh-Day Adventist Church

 17. Death of parents/other family members

-Why You Should Leave Seventh-Day Adventist Church (When you leave Adventism)
+Why You Should Leave Seventh-Day Adventist Church (When You Leave Adventism)

 Robert K. Sanders has this to say in his article titled “When you leave Adventism,” available here: